Sureshkumar0406/Customer_Churn_prediction_using_XGBoost/README.md

 **Handling Missing Values:**

-Converted TotalCharges to numeric, replacing missing values with the median.
+Converted TotalCharges to numeric, replacing missing values with the zero.

-Encoding Categorical Features:
+**Encoding Categorical Features:**
 Applied One-Hot Encoding to variables like Contract, PaymentMethod, and InternetService.

 **Feature Scaling:**

-Standardized numerical features (tenure, MonthlyCharges, TotalCharges) using StandardScaler.
+Since XGBoost builds decision trees that split data based on feature thresholds not on the magnitude of numerical values so feture scaling is not necessary.
+Unlike linear models, XGBoost does not rely on Euclidean distances so feature scaling is not necessary so in built XGboost handles value or data of varying data range.

 **Addressing Class Imbalance:**

 Utilized Synthetic Minority Over-sampling Technique (SMOTE) to balance the target classes.